Electromagnetic Information Theory-Based Statistical Channel Model for Improved Channel Estimation: Conclusions

+In this paper, we proposed an EIT-based statistical channel model with simplified parameterization, which is in the form of the EMCF.
+Thanks to the favorable analytic properties of the EMCF, we further proposed the EIT-Cov covariance estimator by fitting the EMCF to the observed noisy channel coefficients.
+The EIT-Cov covariance estimator allows single-shot learning from the observed channel coefficients, which leads to the EIT-MMSE channel estimator that integrates EM knowledge into channel estimation.
+Finally, we numerically tested the proposed EIT-Cov and EIT-MMSE estimators in uplink channel estimation with practical SV and CDL models.
+The EIT-Cov method outperforms the traditional sample covariance method, and the EIT-MMSE method achieves improved performance over traditional isotropic LMMSE estimators, CS-based channel estimators, and FBS-based estimators.

-For future works, Doppler features can be extracted by tuning the EM kernel to fit the time-varying channel, thus enabling the application of the EM kernel to accurate channel prediction, fast channel tracking, and improved channel interpolation/extrapolation.
+For future works, Doppler features can be extracted by tuning the EMCF to fit the time-varying channel, thus enabling the application of the EMCF to various channel inference tasks, including accurate channel prediction, fast channel tracking, and improved channel interpolation/extrapolation.

 \appendices